linoagli/gamepad-intercepts/README.md

 # GamePad Intercepts
-GamePad Intercepts is a project that aims to transform a Windows PC into a fully gamepad friendly gaming console.
+GamePad Intercepts is a project that aims to make Windows fully gamepad friendly.

 ## Project Modules